+- 1) Connect the OBD II Cable to scan tool.

-- 1) Locate DLC on vehicle. - A plastic DLC cover may be found for some vehicles and you need to remove it before attaching the OBD II cable. - Plug the tool's OBD II cable to the vehicle's DLC.
+- 2) Find DLC on vehicle.

+- A plastic DLC cover may be found for some vehicles and you need to remove it before attaching the OBD II cable.

+- 3) Plug OBD II cable to the vehicle's DLC.